High-availability pairs in Google Cloud Platform

 The mediator runs the Linux operating system on a f1-micro instance and uses two standard persistent disks that are 10 GB each.

-Four Virtual Private Clouds (VPCs) are required for the HA configuration.
+Four Virtual Private Clouds (VPCs).

 The configuration uses four VPCs because GCP requires that each network interface resides in a separate VPC network.

 Three Google Cloud internal load balancers (TCP/UDP) that manage incoming traffic to the Cloud Volumes ONTAP HA pair.
 (Prior to 9.9.0, four load balancers were created.)